TritonDataCenter/rfd/rfd/0027/README.md

 scenarios where an in-zone agent may become unresponsive (e.g. CPU caps exceeded , DRAM exceeded, etc.).

-While this is likely the most correct location, it is not without drawbacks.
+While this is likely the most correct location, and the only reasonable way to comply with the defined constraints, it is not without drawbacks.
 If the agent lived in-zone the failure domain has more breadth (i.e. the failure of one Metric agent only impacts a single zone), and its resource utilization could be easily controlled by existing functionality.
 With the Metric agent living in the global zone, a crash will result in all zones on